dandi/dandi-archive/doc/design/blob-uuid-1.md

 ### Blob upload process:
 1. CLI `/uploads/initialize` <-- `{contentSize , digests: { "dandi-s3-etag": "..." }`.
 API:
    1. Checks if there is already an asset blob with the given digest.
-If so, return 409 CONFLICT.
+If so, return 409 CONFLICT with the `blobs:key` in the header (`Location`?).
    2. generates key, determines upload location `s3://dandiarchive/blob/<3digitskey>/<next3digitskey>/<key>`
    3. saves initial data (size, ETag, key) to Upload table
    4. API returns `uploads:upload_id` and presigned URLs